What to Do If You’re Injured in an Uber Accident?

 Try to stay calm when you’re in any kind of accident.
 Assess the situation to be able to tell 911 what kind of assistance you need.
 Medical treatment is the priority, but when you call 911, you can also get law enforcement to respond to make a report.

 You will have to decide whether to go to the ER right away or make an appointment with your healthcare provider.
 Even if you don’t feel injured, you may want to be checked out, just as a precaution.
 The longer you wait to receive treatment, the easier it is for the insurance company to claim that your injuries weren’t from the accident.

 When you talk to the police, give only the facts about the accident.
 Get as much information as possible about the officer who makes the report.
 It can take a few days for the person to type up the report, so make sure to collect information from the other driver, the Uber driver and any witnesses.

 Take pictures and video of the accident scene, if possible.
 Write down any information about the conditions, including weather, traffic, construction and visibility.
 Save this information to the cloud or send it to yourself in an email.
 Don’t rely on storing it just in your phone because phones get damaged.

 Report the accident to Uber as soon as possible.
 You will most likely have to file a claim through the driver’s auto insurance policy, but you want to cover yourself in case the driver’s insurance denies the claim.
 Contact the Uber driver’s insurance company to make a claim.

 Save all documents and bills you receive from the accident.

 What Happens When Your Claim Is Denied?

 If the Uber driver doesn’t want to make a report, document as much as you can.
 Follow through with medical treatment.
 Contact Uber.
-Talk to a lawyer, like an Uber accident lawyer in Kansas City, MO from Royce Injury Attorneys, about your options for compensation.
+Talk to a lawyer, to learn your options for compensation.
 You may need to file a claim with the corporate office.
 You have options.